ripmge/mgs/readme.md

 MGS packages Active Directory security labs as Docker Compose stacks, with Windows hosts running as QEMU/KVM guests inside containers.

-The primary goal is deploying a lab from start to finish with a simple `docker compose up`.
+The primary goal is deploying labs from start to finish with a simple `docker compose up`.
-Nothing else is required, especially no host-side Terraform, Ansible, shell scripts, or manual network setup.
+Nothing else is required, especially no host-side Terraform, Ansible, shell script to execute, or manual network setup.

 ## Quick Start